Aptivi/NitrocidKS/README.md

 We have added console output redirection for some commands that didn't require user interaction.
 For more information, consult the Wiki.

+We will make an overhaul to README.md and various documentations during the development of 0.0.12.0.

 ## |-----+--> _Notices_ <--+-----|

 - If you are going to use Chinese/Japanese/Korean languages in their translated forms, use `SimSun` or other appropriate font.